Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 Speaking of WordPress, you can get plenty of great SEO plugins for the CMS without spending a dime.
 The easiest way of getting your hands on SEO tools is to simply build a WordPress website and download a plugin like Yoast, which is available in both free and premium variants.
 As you already know, Bluehost has better WordPress integration and is, in fact, the company’s number 1 provider of choice.
 If you decide to go with one of Bluehost’s WordPress Pro plans, you will also get access to the premium version of JetPack, which is another must-have plugin.

 Of course, you can also build a WordPress website hosted by iPage without any issues.
 The company has its own WordPress plans along with an all-in-one WordPress optimization add-on for the shared hosting packages.
 The add-on comes with plenty of themes and plugins, automatic malware detection, WordPress expert support, and more.
-The drawback is that the add-on will set you back an additional $3 per month on top of what you’re paying for the actual hosting, additional price that other companies such as HostGator or Bluehost don't charge when we compare them to iPage.
+The drawback is that the add-on will set you back an additional $3 per month on top of what you’re paying for the actual hosting.
+These types of add-ons are no longer common these days, with main rivals like Bluehost or Hostgator now choosing to optimize their services for WordPress for free.

 SEO – Considering that iPage doesn’t offer any SEO tools of its own, Bluehost wins in this category by default.
 Bluehost also has better support for WordPress, which can grant you access to powerful SEO plugins for free.